-Removal of the breast (mastectomy) and chemotherapy are the most likely choices of treatment.
-The chemotherapy drugs might be different from those usually used to treat other types of breast cancer.
-There is no standard chemotherapy combination.
+You might have chemotherapy or targeted drugs.
+The choice of chemotherapy drugs might be different from those usually used to treat other types of breast cancer.

 Radiotherapy might not be an option if you have had radiotherapy for breast cancer in the past.